The Spirit of Christmas (short films): Production

 In 1995, after seeing the 1992 film, Fox executive Brian Graden commissioned Parker and Stone to create a similar film as a video Christmas card that he could send to friends.
 The short film was completed by December 1995 and Graden initially distributed the video to eighty friends.

-After The Spirt of Christmas became popular, Parker and Stone began to develop the characters and setting into an animated series titled South Park, and Fox was the first network they pitched the project to.
+After The Spirit of Christmas became popular, Parker and Stone began to develop the characters and setting into an animated series titled South Park, and Fox was the first network they pitched the project to.
 After negotiations with Stone and Parker, Fox declined the series due to one of its characters being a sentient piece of feces, which later became Mr. Hankey.
 After bootleg distribution of the short made it a viral phenomenon, it caught the attention of Comedy Central, which hired the pair to develop the series.
-South Park premiered on Comedy Central in August 1997 to immediate success.
+South Park eventually premiered on Comedy Central in August 1997 to immediate success.

 This version of The Spirit of Christmas features a more established setting, which is explicitly named South Park; and Stan, Kyle, Cartman and Kenny are referred to by name for the first time.
 There is also a character similar in appearance to Wendy Testaburger sitting on Santa's lap.
 The film also establishes recurring elements that later appear in the series, such as Cartman's antisemitism and rats consuming Kenny's corpse.
 The film reportedly had a budget of $750, with Parker and Stone keeping the remainder of their $1,000 commission.

 The film's development is reflected in the fourth season episode "A Very Crappy Christmas".
 The episode revolves around the boys creating a Christmas card to raise the townspeoples' spirits during a bleak Christmas season, using a similar method of animation to the short films.
 Some lines of dialogue from Jesus vs. Santa are reused verbatim, and clips from the film are used later in the episode.